armory/knowledge-base/_posts/installation/2018-12-26-spinnaker-add-kubernetes.md

   --namespace ${NAMESPACE} \
   -o jsonpath='{.data.token}')

-# This is necessary to handle both OSX and bash base64, which have different flags - any errors on the first command can be ignored
+# This is necessary to handle both OSX and bash base64, which have different flags
+# Any errors on the first command can be ignored
 TOKEN=$(echo ${TOKEN_DATA} | base64 -d)
 if [[ ! $? -eq 0 ]]; then TOKEN=$(echo ${TOKEN_DATA} | base64 -D); fi